ivanrazu/RSV-and-bacterial-infections/README.md

 - **RSV First, Bacteria Later (RSV->B)**: Infants who acquired RSV first and later the bacterial infection.
 - **Bacteria First, RSV Later (B->RSV)**: Infants who acquired the bacterial infection first and later RSV.
 - **Simultaneous Detection (RSV & B)**: Infants in whom both RSV and the bacterial pathogen were detected at the same time.
-- **Virus-Only Cases**: Infants who only acquired RSV without any bacterial infection.
+- **Virus-Only Cases(RSV)**: Infants who only acquired RSV without any bacterial infection.
-- **Bacteria-Only Cases**: Infants who only acquired one or more bacterial infections without RSV.
+- **Bacteria-Only Cases(B)**: Infants who only acquired one or more bacterial infections without RSV.

-We use generalized additive models (GAM) to analyze and visualize the relationship between RSV infection and subsequent bacterial carriage for each pathogen separately under these various scenarios.
+We use generalized additive models (GAM) to analyze and visualize the temporal relationship between RSV infection and subsequent bacterial carriage for each pathogen separately under these various scenarios.

 ## Directory Structure